Elasticity Detection: A Building Block for Internet Congestion Control: NimbusCC

 \subsection{Implementation}

-We implemented \name using the congestion control plane (CCP)~\cite{ccp-sigcomm18}, which provides a convenient way to express the signal processing operations in user-space code while achieving high rates.
-The implementation runs at up to 40 Gbit/s using the Linux TCP datapath.
-All the \name software is in user-space.
-The Linux TCP datapath uses a CCP library to report to our \name implementation the estimates of $S$, $R$, the RTT, and packet losses every 10 ms. $S$ and $R$ are measured using the methods built in TCP BBR over one window's worth of packets.
-Our implementation of \name is rate-based, and sets a cap on the congestion window to prevent uncontrolled ``open-loop'' behavior when ACKs stop arriving.
+We implemented \name{}CC using CCP~\cite{ccp-sigcomm18}, which provides a convenient way to express the signal processing operations in user-space code.
+It uses estimates of $S$, $R$, the RTT, and packet losses from the Linux kernel every 10 ms.

-\if 0 Unlike traditional congestion control algorithms, \name{} doesn't make per-ACK congestion control decisions and is in fact a rate based protocol. \name{} leverages the Congestion Control Plane (CCP) ~\cite{ccp-hotnets} platform, to collect $S$, $R$, $RTT$ and loss measurements and uses them for setting the sending rate.
-CCP reports these measurements every 10ms\footnote{This is the minimum inter-measurement report time for CCP} to our user space program running \name. \fi

-On every measurement report, \name (1) updates the congestion control variables of the current mode and calculates a pre-pulsing sending rate, (2) superimposes the asymmetric pulse in \Fig{semi-sine} to obtain the actual sending rate, and (3) generates the FFT of $z$ and makes a decision to switch modes using a 5-second measurement period for the FFT.

-We note that calculating $z$ requires an estimate of the bottleneck link rate ($\mu$).
-There has been much prior work~\cite{packettrain, dovrolis2001packet, downey1999using, lai2000measuring, jacobson1997pathchar, lai2001nettimer, mar2000pchar} in estimating $\mu$, any of which could be incorporated in \name{}.
-Like BBR, our current implementation uses the maximum received rate, taking care to avoid incorrect estimates due to ACK compression and dilation.
+Calculating $\hat z$ requires an estimate of the bottleneck link rate ($\mu$).
+There has been much prior work~\cite{packettrain, dovrolis2001packet, downey1999using, lai2000measuring, jacobson1997pathchar, lai2001nettimer, mar2000pchar} in estimating $\mu$, which \name{}CC could use.
+We use the maximum received rate as the estimate, taking care to avoid incorrect estimates due to ACK compression.
+We evaluate the impact of errors in estimating $\mu$ on elasticity detection in \Sec{robustness-synthetic}.